Municue

 vendor

-The city accepts a $124,103.00 voluntary contribution from the Tarrant Regional Water District for Public Improvement District No. 23 – Panther Island for FY 2026, authorizes a management agreement with the District for the improvement district, and adopts an appropriation ordinance for the contributed funds.
+Accepts a $124,103.00 voluntary contribution from the Tarrant Regional Water District for Public Improvement District No. 23 – Panther Island for FY2026, authorizes execution of a management agreement with TRWD for the district, and adopts an appropriation ordinance for the funds.

 (CD 2 and CD 9) Accept Voluntary Contribution of $124,103.00 from the Tarrant Regional Water District for Public Improvement District No. 23 – Panther Island for Fiscal Year 2026, Authorize Execution